migaid/migaid.github.io/menu/english.md

 - personal hygiene items: soap, shower gel, shampoo, razor, shaving foam, deodorant, toothpaste, toothbrush, sanitary pads
 - baby items: clothes, shoes, carriers, carriages (collapsible), diapers, wet wipes
 - toys for children (plush, cars, balls, dolls, bubble makers etc.) and for teenagers (board games, puzzle, cards, football, etc.)
-- kids and adult **man** clothes (in good condition, clean and if possible already sorted out and packed with a note about content.
-We do not need women's clothing at the time being.
+- Adult **man's** clothes, sizes S and M, in good condition, clean, and preferably sorted and labeled by content.
+Currently we do not collect women's anc children's clothing.
+- baby clothes
 - men’s shoes, sport shoes and slippers (not flip-flops)
 - women’s sport shoes and slippers (flat and not flip-flops)
 - underwear and socks for kids, women and men (only new, because of hygiene)